rnabioco/ggtrace/README.md

 ## Position

-The ‘position’ of the outline can be modified with the `trace_position` parameter.
+The ‘position’ of the outline can be modified with the `outline_position` parameter.
 This can be ‘all’, ‘bottom’, or a predicate selecting the points to outline.
 By default ‘all’ groups are outlined.